Chia-ying Yeh: Career and later life

 In the 1950s, Yeh taught classical Chinese poetry at National Taiwan University, Tamkang University, and Fu Jen University in Taiwan.
 Writers Pai Hsien-yung, Chen Yingzhen, Xi Murong, and Jiang Xun were some of her students.
 She is often honoured as "the teacher of masters."

 She moved to the United States in 1966, and taught at Michigan State University and Harvard University.
 She then settled in Vancouver, British Columbia, Canada, where she taught at the University of British Columbia from 1969 until retiring in 1989.

 After Canada established diplomatic relations with the People's Republic of China, Yeh returned to China for the first time in 1974, and visited her brother who still lived in their old home.
 She composed a long poem to commemorate the visit.

 Starting in 1979, Yeh returned to China every summer to teach at numerous universities, including Peking University, Beijing Normal University, Nankai University, Tianjin Normal University, Fudan University, Nanjing University, Nanjing Normal University, Xinjiang University, and Lanzhou University.
 She often paid for her own travel expenses and taught for free.
 She said that in mainland China there was a great desire to rediscover classical Chinese literature after the turmoil of the Cultural Revolution.

 After Yeh retired from UBC in 1989, many Chinese universities invited her to teach in China full-time.
 She chose to teach at Nankai University in Tianjin, because her nephew was an alumnus and it was near her hometown Beijing.
 Nankai established the China Comparative Literature Institute (later renamed to Institute of Chinese Classical Culture) in 1993, headed by Yeh.
-She returns to UBC every summer to teach and research.
+She returned to UBC every summer to teach and research.

 In May 2014, Nankai University held the Chinese Poetry International Seminar to commemorate Chia-ying Yeh's 90th birthday.
 For the occasion, former Chinese Premier Wen Jiabao wrote a work of calligraphy of one of Yeh's poems.

+Yeh turned 100 on July 2, 2024, and died on November 24.